 The data from the Rockefeller Institute was consistent in associating work from home rates with metropolitan residency.
 Rockefeller segmented the data by US regions.
 They found that the national average of workers working from home during the Pandemic was 5.2% (pre-COVID) and 29.2% (post-COVID) according to the ACS Five-Year Estimates and Household Pulse survey, cited by Rockefeller.
 However, the residents living and working in the top four metropolitan areas: San Francisco, CA; Washington, DC; Boston, MA: Seattle, WA experienced tele work rates approaching 50% as of August 2022.

 The Multiplier Effect of Remote Work

 As alluded to earlier, another interesting aspect of the availability of remote work opportunities is the variance by industry sector.
-The data analyzed by the Rockefeller Institute found employees who worked in primarily in-person dominated industries such as agriculture, retail, construction, transportation, manufacturing, arts, and trade rarely had the chance to work remotely at rates of 90% to 74%.
+The data analyzed by the Rockefeller Institute found employees who worked in primarily in-person dominated industries such as agriculture, retail, construction, transportation, manufacturing, arts, and trade rarely had the chance to tele-work at rates of 90% to 74%.
 At the same time, employees who worked in education, finance, insurance, professional and information were more likely to be given the opportunity to work from home at rates hovering around 60 to 50% with information technology lagging at 32%.

 In addition to sector differences, opportunities for remote work varies in accordance with worker qualifications, years experience, and the level in which one is positioned.
 In reference to the Canadian study, the researchers found on average that lower wage workers, workers lacking a four year degree, workers employed in the private sector, workers who worked for small businesses, and workers who were either younger, male or single “tend to be employed in jobs for which remote work is less possible.”